 A man may by his own act make himself the slave of any one: as appears by the Hebrew and the Roman law.
 Why then may not a people do the same, so as to transfer the whole Right of governing it to one or more persons?
-[Grotius 1901 (orig.
-1625), reprinted in Morris 1959, p.
-89].

-Grotius cites some explicit examples.
+(Grotius 1901, repr. in Morris 1959, p.
+89) He cites some explicit examples.

-For if the Campanians, formerly, when reduced by necessity surrendered themselves to the Roman people in the following terms: -- "Senators of Rome, we consign to your dominion the people of Campania, and the city of Capua, our lands, our temples, and all things both divine and human," and if another people as Appian relates, offered to submit to the Romans, and were refused, what is there to prevent any nation from submitting in the same manner to one powerful sovereign?
-[Grotius 1901 (orig.
-1625), reprinted 1901, pp. 63-64]
+For if the Campanians, formerly, when reduced by necessity surrendered themselves to the Roman people in the following terms: - 'Senators of Rome, we consign to your dominion the people of Campania, and the city of Capua, our lands, our temples, and all things both divine and human,' and if another people as Appian relates, offered to submit to the Romans, and were refused, what is there to prevent any nation from submitting in the same manner to one powerful sovereign?

+(Grotius 1901, pp. 63-4)
-Grotius was followed on the Continent by Samuel Pufendorf (1632-94), who, as Rousseau pointed out, continued the alienist tradition of treating liberty as a property right.

-Puffendorf says that we may divest ourselves of our liberty in favour of other men, just as we transfer our property from one to another by contracts and agreements.
-[Rousseau 1973 (orig.
-1755), second part]
+Grotius was followed on the Continent by Samuel Puffendorf (1632-94), who, as Rousseau pointed out, continued the alienist tradition of treating liberty as a property right.
+"Puffendorf says that we may divest ourselves of our liberty in favour of other men, just as we transfer our property from one to another by contracts and agreements" (Rousseau 1973, part II second part).

 Thomas Hobbes (1588-1679) made the best-known attempt to found an absolute monarchy or oligarchy on the consent of the governed.
 Without an overarching power to hold people in awe, life would be a constant war of all against all.
 To prevent this state of chaos and strife, men should join together and voluntarily transfer the right of self-government to a person or body of persons as an absolute sovereign.
 This pactum subjectionis would be a covenant of every man with every man, in such manner as if every man should say to every man, I authorize and give up my right of governing myself to this man, or to this assembly of men, on this condition, that you give up your right to him and authorize all his actions in like manner.

-[Hobbes 1958 (Orig.
-1651), p.
-142].
+(Hobbes 1958, p.
+142)